rcosteira79/jasper2/about/index.md

 <br/>

-I’ve done a lot of stuff in software: from backend to frontend, from data-centric security to developing apps for aging people that don't even have the notion of what is a "button" in terms of an application.
-I’ve seen some sh\*t, but ever since I found about Android years ago (back in the ICS days), it became my one true love.
+I’ve done a lot of stuff in software: from backend to frontend, from data-centric security to developing apps for aging people that don't even have the notion of what a "button" is in terms of an application.
+I’ve seen some sh\*t, but ever since I found about Android years ago (back when ICS was released), it became my one true love.

 As a developer, I: